Explore the different types of ACUVUE contact lenses

 Is my contact lens prescription different than my eyeglass prescription?

-Yes, your contact lens prescription is different from your eye glasses prescription because it includes base curve, diameter and material or brand, which are all specifications unique to contact lenses.
-These specifications ensure the lens is a good fit for your eye.
-They may vary based on the brand your eye doctor prescribes after assessing your eye health and lifestyle.
-Also, if you have astigmatism or presbyopia, your prescription may include measurements for those as well.
+Yes, your contact lens prescription has different parameters from your eyeglasses prescription.
+It includes base curve, diameter, and material or brand specifications unique to contact lenses to ensure a good fit.
+These may vary based on the brand your eye doctor prescribes.
+If you have astigmatism or presbyopia, your prescription may include measurements for those as well.

 What is silicone hydrogel?

-Silicone hydrogel is the newest generation of soft contact lens material.
-Silicone hydrogel contacts are breathable lenses that allow more oxygen to reach the cornea than hydrogel lenses, which may help reduce the risk of complications, such as corneal swelling.
-This material is typically combined with coatings or wetting agents to help with lubrication.
+Silicone hydrogel is a very common soft contact lens material.
+These breathable lenses allow more oxygen to reach the cornea than hydrogel lenses, which may help reduce the risk of complications like corneal swelling.
+This material is typically combined with coatings or wetting agents for lubrication.

 Are contacts better than glasses?